mrmatho/7dt-slides/pages/programming-microbit.md

 ---
-layout: center
+layout: two-cols
+zoom: 1.2
 ---

-# Your Turn: Using conditions to respond to input
+## Your Turn: Using conditions to respond to input

 - Use the code below to create a program that shows a different image when button A is pressed.